 What could we iPhone photographers possibly learn from someone who started taking photos almost 100 years ago?
 Quite a lot as it turns out!
-Ansel Adams was one of the most important photographers of the 20th century.
+Ansel Adams is one of the most important photographers of the 20th century.
 Best known for his iconic black and white landscape photos of the American West, he helped change the way people think about photography, turning it into an art form.
-In this article you’ll discover just how much you can learn from this great master of photography, no matter what type of camera you use or what kind of pictures you enjoy creating.
+In this article, you’ll discover just how much you can learn from this great master of photography, no matter what type of camera you use or what kind of pictures you enjoy creating.

 Of course, we could analyze the photos of Ansel Adams and dissect the techniques of this great artist’s work to try and see how he technically achieved his looks.
 But instead, we’re going to use some of his words as inspiration.